 CFA = Conditioned Floor Area

-Nbr = Number of bedrooms
+Nbr = Number of Bedrooms

 NS = Number of stories

 Operating Condition Assumptions.
-The annual purchased energy consumption for heating, cooling and hot water for both the Rated Home and the Reference Home shall be estimated in accordance with Sections 4.4.1 through 4.3.8.
+The annual Purchased Energy consumption for heating, cooling and hot water for both the Rated Home and the Reference Home shall be estimated in accordance with Sections 4.4.1 through 4.4.9.

 Programmable Thermostats.
 Where programmable offsets are available in the Rated Home, 2 ºF temperature control point offsets with an 11 p.m. to 5:59 a.m. schedule for heating and a 9 a.m. to 2:59 p.m. schedule for cooling, and with no offsets assumed for the Reference Home;